shanaam/unbounded_implicit/README.md

 # RigidImplicit
-Data and code from the Rigid Implicit learnign experiment.
+Data and code from the Rigid Implicit learning experiment.

 ## INCLUDES: